US Constitution AND your rights,

 Amendments which relate to rights never become obsolete.

-Rights never become obsolete, neither Amendments that relate to those rights.
+Rights never become obsolete, neither do Amendments that relate to those rights.